Klipper3d/klipper/docs/BLTouch.md

 COMMAND=pin_down` in your printer terminal.
 Verify that the pin moves down, and that the red LED on the probe turns off.
 If not, check your wiring and configuration again.
-Next issue a `BLTOUCH_DEBUG COMMAND=pin_up` and verify that the pin moves up, and that the red light turns on again.
+Next issue a `BLTOUCH_DEBUG COMMAND=pin_up`, verify that the pin moves up, and that the red light turns on again.
 If it's flashing then there's some problem.

 Now, it's time to test homing with a twist.
 Instead of letting the probe pin touch the print bed, let it touch the nail on your